nullsix/fueledby.us-demo/README.md

 In the terminal:

-`node app.js`
+`$ node app.js`

 From the browser, visit:

 `localhost:8000`

-You should see the demo in the browser.
+Now, try out the demo.
+Open another browser window to that address to see the collaborative portion.

 Dependencies
 ------------